Feefo logo

 There are new changes to possession grounds which will mean that a tenant will need to be in at least three months of arrears before a notice can be served on mandatory grounds.
 The notice will then give an additional four week period before possession applications can be made to the Court.

-• Are tenancy agreements going to change due to the Renters' Rights Bill?
+• Are tenancy agreements going to change due to the Renters' Rights Act?

-Yes, periodic tenancies are expected to become the default and fixed term tenancies will be abolished.
+Yes, periodic tenancies will become the default and fixed-term tenancies will be abolished.
 This means tenants can leave with two months' notice, and landlords can only end tenancies using valid grounds under Section 8.

 • Do I need Rent Guarantee Insurance?